Generalized Second Order Value Iteration in Markov Decision Processes: Background and Preliminaries

 Let $\zeta$ denote the set of all bounded functions from $S$ to $\R$.
 Note that equation \eqref{v-eq} can be rewritten as:

-where the operator $T: \zeta \xrightarrow{} \zeta$ is a function given by and $r(i,a)=\displaystyle\sum_{j=1}^{M} p(j|i,a)r(i,a,j). $ is the expected single-stage cost in state $i$ when action $a$ is chosen.
-It is easy to see that $T$ is a contraction map with contraction factor $\g$, the discount factor.
-Therefore, from the contraction mapping theorem, it is clear that the value iteration scheme given by equation \eqref{vi-eqn} converges to the optimal value function i.e.,
+where the operator $T: \zeta \xrightarrow{} \zeta$ is defined by: and $r(i,a)=\displaystyle\sum_{j=1}^{M} p(j|i,a)r(i,a,j) $ is the expected single-stage reward in state $i$ when action $a$ is chosen.
+It is easy to see that $T$ is a sup-norm contraction map with contraction factor $\g$, i.e., the discount factor.
+Therefore, from the contraction mapping theorem, it is clear that the value iteration scheme given by equation \eqref{vi-eqn} converges to the optimal value function, i.e.,

-Let $Q(i,a)$ with $(i,a) \in S \times A$, be defined as
+Let $Q^{*}(i,a)$ with $(i,a) \in S \times A$, be defined as:

-Here $Q(i,a)$ is the optimal Q-value function associated with state $i$ and action $a$.
+Here $Q^{*}(i,a)$ is the optimal Q-value function associated with state $i$ and action $a$.
 It denotes the total discounted reward obtained starting from state $i$ upon taking action $a$ and following the optimal policy in subsequent states.
 Then from \eqref{v-eq}, it is clear that

 Therefore, the equation \eqref{ql-eq} can be re-written as follows: